JoeSeraphy/demo/README.md

  Learning Github

- 1 - I know hot to push modification to Github
+ 1 - I know how to push modification to Github